 - Current molecular biology laboratory techniques.

-- A three–year diploma; or a recognized degree from an accredited institution in Biotechnology, Biology or a closely related field.
+- A recognized degree or three year post secondary diploma from an accredited institution in Biotechnology, Biology, or a closely related field.

 - English proficiency at the college level is required.

-- A demonstrated ability to interpret, plan and use a systematic approach to solving problems would be beneficial.
+- Demonstrated ability to interpret, plan, and use a systematic approach to solving problems;

 The Importance of Learning Skills: